kpcyrd/backseat-signed/README.md

 example-0.1.0.tar.gz <- example-0.1.0.tar.gz.sig
 ```

-/✨Fabulous✨/.
+*✨Fabulous✨*.
 However, the luxury of this simplicity may not always be available, upstream may not be signing their releases, or they are signing some intermediate build artifact instead of the actual source code <sup>\*hint hint\*</sup>.

 Now what if this is not available?
 May I present you this alternative chain: